KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 For developer machines, MongoDB can be used.

 ### Language
-Since the OT system needs to be implemented on both the front-end and the back-end, there are some shared operations.
-The back-end logic is more complex for managing the log since it can have multiple clients connected.
-I do no think there will be significant overlap in the back-end / front-end log management for it to be worth using WASM or writing the back-end component in TypeScript.
+Since the OT system needs to be implemented on the client-side and the server-side, there are _some_ shared operations.
+However, the server-side logic is different enough from the client-side logic and the data structures the server-side logic can work with are so simple that there is no significant benefit from sharing code.

 Since we want the back-end to trim the log and accumulate a full base documet that it can serve to the client, both the front-end and back-end must have identical accumulate logic.
 There are a few options:
 1. Write in Go and TypeScript
-	- BAD: inevitable inconsistencies
+	- BAD: inevitable inconsistencies & double the work at least
 1. WASM the Go code
-	- Not great: front-end needs strongly-typed access
+	- TERRIBLE: front-end needs strongly-typed access
 1. WASM the TypeScript code (AssemblyScript + Wasmer)
-	- Subset of TypeScript
+	- Subset (ish) of TypeScript
 	- No windows support (fine ...maybe)
+	- BAD: Not mature enough...
 1. Create an internal back-end service in TypeScript
-	- Communication overhead + frequency?
+	- Communication overhead + frequency??

-		- Limit to every 5 seconds max
+The last option is definitely the least amount of work.
+It enables using the full model in its original form and existing protocols.
+It does require running a second service and the overhead of running NodeJS and the JS VM is significant, but it does not need to be called often.
+The server never requires the entire document at once since there are no more _transformations_ (see [OT.md](./OT.md)).
+This service can be invoked once a minimum time and minimum log entry count is achieved.

+The TS code can access the GCP log and GCP Document on its own to accumulate the document.
+This will be done in two cases:
-	- This can also render the `Thumbnail`
+- Milestone documents: so the whole log does not need to be re-played.
+This can also render the thumbnails.
+- Server-side rendering (React): The milestone document and current log is loaded / replayed to construct the initial page the user sees